raiKaustubh/telegram-web-disappearing-photos/README.md

 > **Important Notes:**
 > - This extension is not affiliated with, endorsed by, or officially supported by Telegram
 > - This project modifies Telegram Web's behavior in ways not officially documented
-> - For educational and personal use only
+> - For educational purposes only

 ## Features